tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

  ![Unlock wallet steps](Images/MyCryptop-Unlock-Steps.png)

-At this point, you have created your wallet; now you need to unlock it to start making transactions.
+At this point, you have created your wallet; now, you need to unlock it to start making transactions.

-6. Unlock your wallet by going to "View & Send" option in the left pane menu and pick the "Mnemonic Phrase" option.
+6. Unlock your wallet by going to the "View & Send" option in the left pane menu and pick the "Mnemonic Phrase" option.

  ![Unlock wallet step 1](Images/unlock-1.png)